mrk21/sandbox/nextjs-ts-redux-orm/README.md

-# Nextjs with TypeScript and Redux
+# Nextjs with TypeScript and Redux ORM

 ## Setup